Walking in Duluth

 The nearly 1-mile Lester-Amity Trail follows the Lester River at the edge of town, off Superior Street and 61st Avenue East.

 On the opposite side of town, another trail follows a lesser-known shoreline.
-The five-mile ( waa-bah-zhay-kuh-nuh), formerly Western Waterfront Trail , follows the St. Louis River estuary.
+The five-mile Waabizheshikana ( waa-bah-zhay-kuh-nuh) Trail, formerly the Western Waterfront Trail, follows the St. Louis River estuary.